 QuidelOrtho (QDEL) Securities Fraud Class Action Filed After QDEL Reports Disastrous Q4 2023 Results, Terminates CEO, Withdraws FDA Submission - Hagens Berman

-HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages QDEL Investors Who Suffered Substantial Losses to Contact its Attorneys
+Hagens Berman Encourages QDEL Investors Who Suffered Substantial Losses to Contact the Firm

 Class Period: Feb.
 18, 2022 – Apr.
 1, 2024